-The only way to be considered for the VisitEngland Awards for Excellence is to apply through your local or regional competition.
+The only way to be considered for the VisitEngland Awards for Excellence is to apply online through your local competition.

 You can apply for as many categories as you wish as long as you meet the criteria for each one.
 To see the eligibility criteria for each category scroll down the page.